lantoli/terraform-provider-lantoli/docs/resources/cluster.md

 * `sample_size_bi_connector` - (Optional) Number of documents per database to sample when gathering schema information.
 Defaults to 100.
 Available only for Atlas deployments in which BI Connector for Atlas is enabled.
 * `sample_refresh_interval_bi_connector` - (Optional) Interval in seconds at which the mongosqld process re-samples data to create its relational schema.
 The default value is 300.
 The specified value must be a positive integer.
 Available only for Atlas deployments in which BI Connector for Atlas is enabled.
 * `transaction_lifetime_limit_seconds` - (Optional) Lifetime, in seconds, of multi-document transactions.
 Defaults to 60 seconds.
+* `change_stream_options_pre_and_post_images_expire_after_seconds` - (Optional) The minimum pre- and post-image retention time in seconds.
+This option corresponds to the `changeStreamOptions.preAndPostImages.expireAfterSeconds` cluster parameter.
+Defaults to `-1`(off).
+This setting controls the retention policy of change stream pre- and post-images.
+Pre- and post-images are the versions of a document before and after document modification, respectively.`expireAfterSeconds` controls how long MongoDB retains pre- and post-images.
+When set to -1 (off), MongoDB uses the default retention policy: pre- and post-images are retained until the corresponding change stream events are removed from the oplog.
+To set the minimum pre- and post-image retention time, specify an integer value greater than zero.
+Setting this too low could increase the risk of interrupting Realm sync or triggers processing.
+This parameter is only supported for MongoDB version 6.0 and above.
+* `tls_cipher_config_mode` - (Optional) The TLS cipher suite configuration mode.
+Valid values include `CUSTOM` or `DEFAULT`.
+The `DEFAULT` mode uses the default cipher suites.
+The `CUSTOM` mode allows you to specify custom cipher suites for both TLS 1.2 and TLS 1.3.
+To unset, this should be set back to `DEFAULT`.
+* `custom_openssl_cipher_config_tls12` - (Optional) The custom OpenSSL cipher suite list for TLS 1.2.
+This field is only valid when `tls_cipher_config_mode` is set to `CUSTOM`.

 ### Tags